Leica 90mm Summarit-M f/2.5

 You may also want to read my article "How to shoot rock concerts and other stage performances" if you are interested in more aspects of that.

-I also shot a great deal of atmosphere for Getty Images and Redferns as they have many media requiring festival photos showing atmpshere and audiences.
+I also shot a great deal of atmosphere for Getty Images and Redferns as they have many media requiring festival photos showing atmosphere and audiences.
+Leica M9 with Leica 90mm Summarit-M f/2.5.

 The Roskilde Festival has been going for 40 years so you'll find all ages from 14 to 70 amongst the audience.
 Some have attended every year for 40 years.
+Leica M9 with Leica 90mm Summarit-M f/2.5.

 This one has the sexy look as of the crown jewel of the Leica R lenses, the Leica 80mm Summilux-R f/1.4.
-Yet it's the Leica 90mm Summarit-M f/2.5 taking in a load of light from staight ahead.
+Yet it's the Leica 90mm Summarit-M f/2.5 taking in a load of light from straight ahead.
 It handles it well I think.

 Another sexy look of a lens handling the light well.
 Leica M9 with 90mm Summarit f/2.5, 800 ISO.

-This one is 1600 ISO because I simply had to.
+This one is at 1600 ISO because I simply had to.
 There was very little light to work with.
 I usually don't go higher than 800 ISO so as to be able to control adjustments in Lightroom without getting to weird colors.
 Most of the light you see in the image is LED light which means that it doesn't behave logical as it's often not straight 3200 Kelvin tungsten light, and even when it is supposed to be acting like 3200 Kelvin, it behaves very differently when adjusted in any direction.
-Peter Gabriel in fact developed crystal lamps so as to have true colors in 3200 Kelvin tungsten.
+As a side note, Peter Gabriel in fact developed crystal lamps so as to have true colors in 3200 Kelvin tungsten.
 But most of the new light is LED, and LED light is a technique in constant deveopment why you really never know what odd direction it takes.

 I like shooting stuff like this, and it's amazing it can be done with a f/2.5 lens.
 The way the 90mm Summarit handles the strong light in the background is partly the lens' signature of that, partly humidity.
+Leica M9 with Leica 90mm Summarit-M f/2.5.

 Any lens that can handle this type of light and contrast, and yet maintain a high quality look of atmosphere and true colors is an OK lens.
 I could name a few brands where this would be a very soft and milky photo.
+Leica M9 with Leica 90mm Summarit-M f/2.5.

 Swedish singer Robyn.
 It's a concert photo, but it's also a fashion photo, which is why I look very carefully at how the lens handles the details in the dress even in odd and contrasty light as this.
+Leica M9 with Leica 90mm Summarit-M f/2.5.

 "One Day My Prince Will Come"

-That is the title of a Chick Corea tune, and turned out to actual truth at this years Roskilde Festival where Prince performed as the closing act.
-And of cause he didn't allow any photographers in the photo pit in front of the stage.
+That is the title of a Chick Corea tune (from Disneys Cinderella), which turned out to actual truth at this years Roskilde Festival where Prince performed as the closing act.

 I could have moved closer, but the concert was so damn good I didn't want to focus on photographing, I just wanted to experience a full concert as audience (which I haven't done for 10 years or so).
-Nevertheless I managed to snap a few photos with the Leica Summari-M f/2.5 that was so sharp I could crop them and send them in to Redferns and Getty Images.
+Nevertheless I managed to snap a few photos with the Leica 90mm Summarit-M f/2.5 that was so sharp I could crop them and send them to Redferns and Getty Images.

 Considering everything this is an pretty OK concert photo of Prince.